yueqiw/shiny_cell_browser/README.md

 ## Updates
 08-15-2018
-  - Full application rewrite for speed and simplicity.
+  - Full application rewrite for speed and simplicity in viewing only 1 dataset at a time.
 Table added for differential expression navigation.
 Download features still need to be re-implemented.

 07-17-2018
   - Moved data loading to the global environment rather than per user session.
 Added more config options.